 The star’s traditional name, Wasat, means “middle” in Arabic.
 The star is also sometimes known by its Chinese name, Ta Tsun.

-Wasat lies two-tenths of a degree south of the ecliptic and is sometimes occulted by the Moon and much less frequently by planets.
+Wasat is located two-tenths of a degree south of the ecliptic and is sometimes occulted by the Moon and much less frequently by planets.
 In 1930, American astronomer Clyde Tombaugh discovered Pluto only 0.5° to the east of the star.

 Wasat is a very fast rotator, with a projected rotational velocity of 129.7 km/s.
 It is believed to be about 1.6 billion years old.
 In 1.1 million years, the star will come within 6.7 light years of the Sun.